yuchiu/today-news/README.md

 npm start
 ```

-This service will be monitoring all other services **except** for services that runs in async pipeline, i.e Topic-Modeling-Service, Data-Pipeline & Click-Log-Process-Service.
+Services's hearbeat/status will be looping and displaying in the terminal.

 #### Web Client